jose-manuel/npfc/README.rst

 Documentation
 =============

-The full documentation is available at: https://github.com/jose-manuel/npfc.  #### to replace with readthedocs?
+The full documentation is available at: https://github.com/jose-manuel/npfc.
 It describes the API, as well as the different workflows implemented.

 Contribution